juju/docs/src/en/clouds.md

    the Oracle dashboard.

-   To add an Oracle Compute cloud, you need to supply a name you wish to call it and the unique API endpoint (the REST endpoint of the Compute domain).
+   To add an Oracle Compute cloud, you need to supply a name you wish to call it and the unique API endpoint.

    A sample session is shown below: